apache/nuttx-apps/system/zmodem/README.txt

     nnnn should be set to a value less than or equal to CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE

-    The resulting file will be found where you have configured the Zmodem "sandbox" via CONFIG_SYSTEM_ZMODEM_MOUNTPOINT.
+    The resulting file will be found where you have configured the ZModem "sandbox" via CONFIG_SYSTEM_ZMODEM_MOUNTPOINT.

     You can add the sz -v option multiple times, each increases the level